sergueik/springboot_study/basic-perl-cgi/README.md

    "a" : "b"
 }
 ```
-testing the AJAX page in console:
+testing the AJAX page in console will display static content:
 ```sh
 curl http://$(hostname -i):9090/inventory.html
 ```